Icelandic nationality law: Voluntary acquisition

 Foreigners may become Icelandic citizens by naturalisation after residing in the country for more than seven years.
 The residency requirement is reduced to three years if an applicant is married to an Icelandic citizen, four years for citizens of other Nordic countries, or five years for recognised refugees.
-Applicants must demonstrate proficiency in the Icelandic language, be financially self-sufficient, and pass a good character requirement supported by testimonials from two Icelandic citizens.
+Applicants must be financially self-sufficient, pass a good character requirement supported by testimonials from two Icelandic citizens, and demonstrate proficiency in the Icelandic language (at least at the A2 level in the Common European Framework of Reference for Languages).
 Additionally, they may not have any outstanding tax obligations, have declared bankruptcy, or received state assistance during the preceding three years.
 Any person who has been fined or incarcerated for a criminal offense, or is a defendant in a pending criminal case, for any conduct that would be deemed a crime in Iceland may be disqualified from naturalisation.

 Individuals wishing to become citizens but do not meet all of the naturalisation criteria may nevertheless petition the Althing for a direct grant of citizenship through statutory law.
 This method of awarding citizenship is not bound by any specific criteria and is routinely considered by the legislature twice per year.
 Non-naturalised citizens of other Nordic countries are also entitled to acquire Icelandic citizenship by declaration after seven years of residence in Iceland.

 Loss and resumption

-Icelandic citizenship may apply to be released from their citizenship by the Minister of Justice, provided that the applicant ordinarily resides overseas and already possesses or is in the process of obtaining another nationality.
+Icelandic citizens may apply to be released from their citizenship by the Minister of Justice, provided that the applicant ordinarily resides overseas and already possesses or is in the process of obtaining another nationality.
 An Icelandic citizen resident within Iceland cannot be released from their citizenship, unless the Minister determines that there is sufficient reason to do so.

 Citizenship may be involuntarily removed from any citizen who was born abroad and has never been permanently resident in Iceland, or resided in the country for any reason that could be interpreted as wishing to remain an Icelandic citizen, before age 22.
 Such individuals may nevertheless apply to retain their citizenship provided that they do so also before the age of 22.
 Former citizens who naturalise in another Nordic country and later reacquire domicile in Iceland may reacquire Icelandic citizenship by formally notifying the government of their intention to do so.
-Individuals who acquired citizenship by birth and resided in the country until age 18 but later loses Icelandic citizenship may regain it by declaration, provided that they are domiciled in Iceland for two years prior to their declaration.
+Individuals who acquire citizenship by birth and reside in the country until age 18 but later lose Icelandic citizenship may regain it by declaration, provided that they are domiciled in Iceland for two years prior to their declaration.